Life Cycle Events

 Birth – Welcoming our new sons and daughters into the Covenant is a vital act for parents and our community.
 Temple parents work with a Rabbi to design a Brit Milah or a Naming ceremony that honors tradition, as well as modern conventions.
 We often name children during a service, though some members have chosen to have a ceremony in their home.

-B’nei Mitzvah – A Temple member becomes a Bar Mitzvah or Bat Mitzvah after a period of coursework and study that is designed to prepare one for an observant Jewish life.
-Our young teens prepare for this milestone through a combination of religious school and Hebrew classes, plus tutoring and consultation with a Rabbi and the Religious Practices Committee.
+B’nei Mitzvah – A Temple member becomes a Bar Mitzvah or Bat Mitzvah after a period of coursework and study that is designed to prepare them for an observant Jewish life.
+Our young teens prepare for this milestone through a combination of religious school and Hebrew classes, plus tutoring and consultation with the Rabbi and our Spirituality and Ritual Committee.
 We also periodically hold B’nei Mitzvah classes for adults.
-Please consult with our Religious Practices Committee to learn more about the requirements to become a Bar Mitzvah or Bat Mitzvah.
+Please consult with our Spirituality and Ritual Committee to learn more about the requirements to become a B’nei Mitzvah.

 Confirmation – Reform Judaism recognizes that young adults should continue their studies after becoming B’nei Mitzvah, culminating in a Confirmation ceremony during Shavuot.